 In that case, you could consider learning coding to get a full-time developer job in the future.

-Although it’s impossible to predict the future, the demand for technical roles is high already and continues to grow.
+The demand for skilled developers is high and continues to grow.

-Let’s take a look at four of the most popular entry-level roles you could choose between.
+Let’s look at four popular entry-level specializations you can choose between:

 For an entry-level job, you will need to learn three languages:

 - HTML (HyperText Markup Language) to create the actual content like text, images, links, etc.